UFO sightings are about to spike. Here’s the truth behind them.

 Update: The US government released its UFO report on June 25, 2021.

-UFO sightings are having another moment in the sun.
+UFO reports are having another moment in the sun.
 Or the night sky, if you will.
-The US Senate—that august body of calm, deliberative, level-headed people—will hear from the Pentagon in June about the newest evidence for unidentified flying objects.
+The US Senate—that august body of calm, deliberative, level-headed people—will hear the truth from the Pentagon in June about the newest evidence for unidentified flying objects.
 The TV networks will zoom in on fuzzy video showing bright lights performing amazing, inexplicable feats, and Google searches on “alien invasion” will crash the internet.

 As a science fiction writer and reader, I love every minute of this comedy.
 When I was a teenager in the 70s, I gobbled up tons of books and articles “proving” UFOs were alien craft with suspicious intent.
 People had been seeing UFOs since the mid-19th century, when manned balloons started dotting the sky over county fairs and battlefields.
 In the mid-20th century, a private pilot spotted nine “flying saucers” in 1947 at Mount Rainier, near Seattle, birthing the new pseudoscience of “ufology.”
 People thought there was something serious going on, because “trained” observers, including cops, military pilots, and people with Phds, were seeing them.
 Guess what?
 They’re as easily fooled as the rest of us.